Office: N439 Business College Complex

 Professor McNamara is a professor of management at Michigan State University.
 Previously, he was a member of the faculty at the University of California, Riverside and the University of Tennessee at Chattanooga.
 He received his Ph.D. from the University of Minnesota.

 He is a co-author of the textbook Strategic Management: Creating Competitive Advantages with Greg Dess and Alan Eisner.
 Additionally, he has been honored as the JMI Scholar of the Year by the Western Academy of Management.
-He served as an Associate Editor for the Academy of Management Journal from 2010-2013 and currently serves on the journal's editorial board.
-He also serves on the editorial board of the Strategic Management Journal and previously served on the editorial boards of the Academy of Management Review and Organization Science.
+He currently serves as an Associate Editor for the Strategic Management Journal and served as an Associate Editor for the Academy of Management Journal from 2010-2013.

 Strategic decision-making; organizational risk taking; strategic positioning within markets; and mergers and acquisitions